Home | Volume 49 | Article number 87

 Based on culture, an association was observed between infection with Mycobacteria spp. and gender, age, case definition, HIV status as well as location (Table 3).
 Female participants were less likely (OR=0.76; 95%CI:0.64-0.91) to be infected compared to males.
 Individuals above 60 years (OR=0.69; 95%CI:0.47-0.95) showed less likelihood of being infected, compared to those below 20 years (Table 3).
 Those categorized as previously treated (OR=2.38; 95%CI:1.92-3.03) and others (OR=3.85; 95%CI:2.78-5.26) were more likely to have DR-TB infection compared to those classified as new cases.
 Further, participants who were HIV positive are more likely (OR=1.85;95% CI:1.29-2.65) to be infected compared to HIV-negative individuals (Table 3).

 Based on GeneXpert, the multivariate-adjusted logistic regression identified case definition, and HIV status as important associated risk factors for the occurrence of TB infection among the study participants (Table 5).
-Participants categorized as previously treated (AOR=7.69; 95%CI: 4.76-11.11) and others (AOR=41.64; 95%CI: 25.64-66.67) are 8 and 41 times more likely to have DR-TB compared to those identified as new cases.
-Further, individuals who are HIV positive are almost four times more likely (AOR=3.69 95%CI:2.57 - 5.29; P=0.00) to be infected with DR-TB compared to HIV-negative individuals (Table 5).
+Participants categorized as previously treated (AOR=7.69; 95%CI: 4.76-11.11) and others (AOR=41.64; 95%CI: 25.64-66.67) were 8 and 41 times more likely to have DR-TB compared to those identified as new cases.
+Further, individuals who were HIV positive were almost four times more likely (AOR=3.69 95%CI:2.57 - 5.29; P=0.00) to be infected with DR-TB compared to HIV-negative individuals (Table 5).

 Discussion Up Down